SQream/sqream_docs/getting_started/client_platforms/power_bi.rst

 Best Practices for Power BI
 ---------------------------

-SQream recommends using Power BI in the following ways for acquiring the best performance metrics:
+BLUE recommends using Power BI in the following ways for acquiring the best performance metrics:

 * Creating bar, pie, line, or plot charts when illustrating one or more columns.